wayneweicheng/de_elt_datalake_iceberg/README.md

 This project implements a modern data lake architecture using Apache Iceberg on Amazon Web Services (AWS).
 The focus is on Extract-Load-Transform (ELT) rather than ETL, leveraging Amazon Athena's powerful transformation capabilities while maintaining data lake flexibility with Iceberg.

-We'll use public climate data from NOAA to build a comprehensive data platform that showcases AWS services integration with Iceberg table format.
+We use public climate data from NOAA to build a comprehensive data platform that showcases AWS services integration with Iceberg table format.

 ## Getting Started